CheAhMeD/MusicStation/README.md

 To deploy MusicStation
 **Make sure you have the required API keys.**
+- The API Keys are collected during installation but in case of error (there is no checks done on the keys)
-- Copy and paste the keys in api_keys.py
+- you can paste the correct keys in api_keys.py file (located in /home/volumio/MusicStation/api_keys.py)
 ```python
 # To change accordingly
 weather_key  = "OpenWeather_API_KEY_GOES_HERE"  # https://openweathermap.org/api